 Will I recommend Carousell to other people?
 I already did!
 A lot of my friends who don’t sell online are starting to see the value of buying the things that they need on Carousell.

 The best part that I love the most as a seller and as a buyer is the chat functionality.
-You could easily talk to the person you are having a transaction with in real-time (as long as they’re also online).How to Make Money on Carousell - Beginner’s Guide Click To Tweet
+You could easily talk to the person you are having a transaction with within real-time (as long as they’re also online).How to Make Money on Carousell - Beginner’s Guide Click To Tweet

 Do you also sell on Carousell?
 Let me know if you have additional tips and suggestions for those who are also interested to make money on Carousell.
 Thanks!